Abdo3laa/Bank-Marketing-Campaign-Analysis-and-Predictive-Modeling/README.md

 ---

-### Conclusion
+### Conclusion:
 The stacking ensemble outperformed individual models in predicting customer responses to the marketing campaign.
-This approach can be effectively applied to similar classification problems in banking or other domains to predict whether a user will subscribe to a service or product.
+Combined with a **Streamlit deployment**, this project serves as a robust solution for analyzing and predicting customer behavior.
+It can be applied to similar classification problems in banking or other domains to forecast customer subscription likelihoods.